Valeria-Daneva/Low-Level-Music-Player/README.md

 When in tune playing mode, the song will just play out and stop when it's finished, allowing the user to switch back to note playing mode.

+The schematic shown below is of the hardware I was required to add to one or more ports in order for the buzzer to be programmable.

 ![Hardware Schematic](https://user-images.githubusercontent.com/41366614/61531556-0ff60400-aa1f-11e9-8fc9-da43423d2f85.jpg)